levitanda/Atlas-project/README.md

 ## General information about the project
 ### System Architecture
 The system builded from 3 main parts:
-* Ripe Atlas - DNS measurements database.
+* Ripe Atlas - measurements database.
 * Django - web server that will serve the GUI as API , and will enacpsulate the ripe atlas API calls for the fronend.
 * React - frontend that will show the GUI to the user.
 ### Functional requirements